mwittig/pimatic-plugin-commons/API.md

 Set the named attribute to the given value.
 The attribute
             value must be kept in a member variable named `_<attributeName>` where `<attributeName>` is a place holder for the attribute name.
+            Note, a given undefined or null value is ignored.

             The optional `discrete` parameter can be used to optimize the update behaviour of discrete attribute value, i.e., the attribute value is